PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

        must be manually enabled by selecting:

-       CONFIG_CAN=y             : Enable the generic CAN infrastructure CONFIG_STM32_CAN1=y      : Enable CAN1
+       CONFIG_CAN=y             : Enable the generic CAN infrastructure CONFIG_CAN_EXID=y or n   : Enable to support extended ID frames CONFIG_STM32_CAN1=y      : Enable CAN1
        CONFIG_CAN_LOOPBACK=y    : Enable CAN loopback mode